hafriedlander/hfscad/README.md

 Everything under LGPL V3, except the stuff in "thirdparty", which is under whatever license the original author made it available under.

+Note this uses submodules, so either do `git submodule init && git submodule update` after cloning or `git clone --recurse-submodules` when you clone it